gohugoio/hugo/content/en/troubleshooting/faq.md

 If the answer to any of these questions is yes, either change the field values, or use one of these command line flags: `--buildDrafts`, `--buildFuture`, or `--buildExpired`.

-###### Why is a given section not published?

-In the content/section/_index.md file:

-  - Is `draft` set to `true`?
-  - Is the `date` in the future?
-  - Is the `publishDate` in the future?
-  - Is the `expiryDate` in the past?

-If the answer to any of these questions is yes, either change the field values, or use one of these command line flags: `--buildDrafts`, `--buildFuture`, or `--buildExpired`.

 ###### Why is a given page not published?

 In the content/section/page.md file, or in the content/section/page/index.md file: